Pippa Haywood

-Philippa Haywood (born 6 May 1961) is an English actress.
+Philippa Jane Haywood (born 6 May 1961) is an English actress.
 She won the 2005 Rose d'Or Award for Best Female Comedy Performance for Green Wing (2004–2006).
-Her other television credits include The Brittas Empire (1991–1997), Chimera (1991) Prisoners' Wives (2012–2013) and Scott & Bailey (2012–2016).
-In 2018, she played the role of Lorraine Craddock in the BBC television series Bodyguard.
+Her other television credits include The Brittas Empire (1991–1997), Chimera (1991) Prisoners' Wives (2012–2013) and Scott & Bailey (2012–2016), and (2018) Bodyguard.
 In 2019 she appeared in series 4 of the BBC Radio 4 Show The Pin.

 Early life and education

 Haywood was born in Hatfield, Hertfordshire.
 She attended Hatfield Girls’ Grammar School and trained at the Bristol Old Vic Theatre School.

 Career

 Television

 Haywood has an extensive television career which includes portraying the much put-upon Helen Brittas in the BBC One comedy series The Brittas Empire (1991–1997), Mrs Kitchen in the CITV animated series Budgie the Little Helicopter (1994-1996), Julie Chadwick in the 2007 BBC Two comedy Fear, Stress & Anger and the hot-tempered, sex-mad human resources director Joanna Clore in Green Wing (2004–2006), for which she won the "best comedy female performance" award at the 2005 Rose d'Or television festival in Lucerne, Switzerland.

 Though Haywood is credited as "Philippa Haywood" in her earliest acting appearances, since the second episode of series 2 of The Brittas Empire in 1992 she has always been credited as "Pippa Haywood".
 She has also appeared in many dramatic roles, including Jenny Thorne in the 1988 ITV drama serial The One Game, and Mrs. Upjohn in the 2008 Agatha Christie's Poirot episode "Cat Among the Pigeons".
 In 2002 Haywood was a guest star in the last episode of the first series of The Inspector Lynley Mysteries.